seedhartha/reone/README.md

 - Left click to interact with an object
 - Right click and move the mouse to rotate the camera
 - Press Space to pause the game
+- Press "~" to toggle the debug console

+Developer mode controls:

 - Press V to switch the camera type
-- Use "-" and "+" keys to adjust the game speed
+- Use "+" and "-" keys to adjust the game speed
-- Press "~" to toggle the debug console

 ## Configuration